Purdue-CS193/homework-0-ChatanyaSarin/index.md

 # Chatanya's First CS193 Homework

-Some things I love about CS193 are:
+Some things I like about CS193 are:
 - Learning about computer science tools
 - Having a class taught by other CS students